Private transfer to your hotel

 - Dining room

 Set against a gorgeous mountain background among lush parkland, the Queenstown Park Boutique Hotel is an upmarket, eco-friendly hotel.
-With a fresh and modern aesthetic, all 19 rooms are furnished with a discerning eye.
-Stylish and modern, the Gondola Rooms enjoy a private outdoor area while those in the spacious Remarkable Rooms can lounge on balconies, savouring beautiful views of the Remarkables mountain range.
+With a fresh and modern aesthetic, all 22 rooms and suites are furnished with a discerning eye.
+Stylish and modern, the Gondola rooms enjoy a private outdoor area while those in the spacious Remarkable rooms and suites can lounge on balconies, savouring beautiful views of the Remarkables mountain range.
 The Tower Suite, operating as a private penthouse, is spread across two levels and features a kitchen, lounge and dining area enjoys panoramic views from the verandah and private garden.
+There is also a two-bedroom tower suite with a kitchen, lounge and dining area which opens onto a balcony.
 The guest lounge is the perfect place to enjoy complimentary pre-dinner drinks and canapes, before sitting down to enjoy a meal made using ingredients grown in the hotel’s herb and vegetable garden.

 From the towering alpine ranges that envelop Queenstown, to its laidback lakeside sister Wanaka and the incredible Milford Sound, this is easily one of the most spectacular regions of the country.
 Seek out one of the endless thrills on offer here from skiing, white water rafting, canyon swinging, jet boating, mountain biking and bungy jumping, or slow down to the cosmopolitan pace of life in Queenstown and cool Wanaka and you’ll discover its flourishing arts scene, excellent vineyards, fine dining and quiet lakeside shores where you can take in the incredible scenery.
 And, of course, Milford Sound with its spectacular 1692m-high Mitre Peak (Rahotu in Maori) is unmissable.